 Patients and parents often worry about impairing their immunity with adenoid and tonsil removal.
 They can be reassured as long-term research has shown adenoid and tonsil surgery does not decrease one’s immunity nor does it increase the risk of infections or cancers.

-10. How is tonsil and adenoid surgery done?
+10. How are tonsil and adenoid surgery done?